UtrechtUniversity/anonymouus/README.md

 # anonymoUUs

-This description can be found [on GitHub here](https://github.com/UtrechtUniversity/anonymouus)
+This description can be found [on GitHub](https://github.com/UtrechtUniversity/anonymouus)

-anonymoUUs facilitates the replacement of keywords or regex-patterns within a file tree or zipped archive.
-It recursively traverses the tree, opens supported files and substitutes any found pattern or keyword with a replacement.
-Besides contents, anonymoUUs will substitue keywords/patterns in file/folder-paths as well.
+The software in this package traverses a file-tree looking for keywords with the aim of replacing them with a substitute.
+It was designed to anonymize data: the goal was to substitute multiple id strings in multiple files with pseudo ids to avoid tracable relationships between data batches.
+A single data batch typically consists of multiple nested folders that contain multiple files in multiple formats.
+The file contents, file names and folder names may or may not contain ids.
+AnonymoUUs will replace them all.
+The package also deals with zipped folders.

-The result will be either a copied or replaced version of the original file-tree with all substitutions made.
+The keyword-replacement mapping can be provided by the user in several forms: in dictionary, a csv file and a function.
+The result will be, depending on how you run the software, either a copied or replaced version of the original file-tree in which all replacements were made.

 As of now, anonymoUUs supports text-based files, like .txt, .html, .json and .csv.
 UTF-8 encoding is assumed.
-Besides text files, anonymoUUs is also able to handle (nested) zip archives.
-These archives will be unpacked in a temp folder, processed and zipped again.
+But it is easy to extend the software to handle other formats as well.

 ## Installation

+In your terminal type:

 `$ pip install anonymoUUs`